IrineSistiana/simple-tls/README.md

     # Transfer mode (Client and server must have the same mode)
     -pd
-        Enable padding-data more.
+        Enable padding-data mode.
 Server will send some padding data to against traffic analysis.

     # Client arguments
     -n string